nstawski/CS410-final-project/README.md

 ```

 3. Set up GitHub Access token

-To be to use this application and connect to GitHub from your localhost, you need to setup a GitHub access token using this url: https://github.com/settings/personal-access-tokens/new
+To be able to use this application and connect to GitHub from your localhost, you need to setup a GitHub access token using this url: https://github.com/settings/personal-access-tokens/new

-and make sure you grant access to the PR actions (important!)
+and make sure you grant this token access to the PR actions (important!)

 4. Set up OpenAI API key

+To be able to query OpenAI API, you need to have an account with https://platform.openai.com - this is the same account as for accessing the ChatGPT itself, but the billing is different.

+By default, you get the $18 in credit for using the API, but you will be able to use gpt-4 endpoints only if you paid an additional $1 or more.
+I am using the `gpt-3.5-turbo` model that should be available for the free accounts, but you will definitely get better results if using `gpt-4`.
+There are other models that you can try: https://platform.openai.com/docs/models

+If you want to change the model, there is a variable in `github_bot.py` named `MODEL` which you need to change.
+It is located at the top of the file right after the imports.

-Go to https://platform.openai.com/api-keys to setup the key
+After you've logged in, go to https://platform.openai.com/api-keys to setup the API key and then provide it to this script as a parameter.

 5. Run the Script

+The script takes the following positional parameters:

+`GITHUB_ACCESS_TOKEN` - replace it with your GitHub access token
+`OPENAI_API_KEY` - replace it with your OpenAI API key
+`username/repository` - replace it with the specific repository that you want to use for the testing

 ```
 python github_bot.py GITHUB_ACCESS_TOKEN OPENAI_API_KEY username/repository